johnBartos/React-Devilish/README.md

 # React-Devilish
-A devilishly simple fullstack React example
+A devilishly simple fullstack React example.
+I made this because I wanted a simple, lightweight scaffold for my future web projects - it avoids being all-in-one megaproject for making the Next Big Thing™.
+It also servers as a "cheat-sheet" for some best practices.
+There's no testframework included, so you'll definitely want to get one of those yourself.

 ### The Stack
 * React